BrianLitwin/GoodFirstIssue/README.md

 Check out the prototype: www.goodfirstissue.com

-The goal of this site is to provide a place where OS contributors, particularly beginners, can quickly find a bunch of projects that are welcoming to new contributors and contributions.
-Currently we do this by fetching repos with issues marked "good first issue" and/or "help wanted" (and/or user defined labels).
+The goal of the site is to provide beginner/intermediate OS contributors with a bunch of ideas for projects to contribute to, as well as gain a sense of the OS landscape for new contributors in their particular language.
+Currently we accomplish this by fetching repos with issues marked "good first issue" and/or "help wanted".
+Users can also add their own labels to the list of labels fetched.

 # Current Status

-The website is currently functional and presentable.
+The website is currently functional and presentable with lots of room to grow.

-We're using React.js and Jest/Enzyme for testing.
+The site uses React.js and Jest/Enzyme for testing.

 # Contributing